 For a number of years, Peet’s and its employees have sponsored the students of KIMSSA, a community organization that provides tutoring, training, and cultural programming to underprivileged youth to help them succeed in school and beyond.

-COFFEE KIDS provides training, mentoring, and seed capital to young coffee farmers to help them start businesses that respond to climate change, migration, and other challenges they face in the ever-changing coffee industry.
+Coffee Kids provides training, mentoring, and seed capital to young coffee farmers to help them start businesses that respond to climate change, migration, and other challenges they face in the ever-changing coffee industry.

-GROUNDS FOR HEALTH is dedicated to reducing deaths from cervical cancer among women living in developing countries.
+This organization is dedicated to reducing deaths from cervical cancer among women living in developing countries.
 Working in coffee-producing communities in partnership with local health authorities, coffee cooperatives, and others, Grounds for Health trains local medical staff and community health promoters, and coordinates screening and treatment services.